We want to offer effective psychological treatment for everyone.

 Adults vs. Children & Adolescents

-In subsequent sessions your role as a parent will still be vital, even if your child would rather attend on their own.
-We will usually want to have one or two sessions exclusively with the parents at some point during treatment to ensure you as the parent are providing the appropriate support; and there is no conflict of interest between the work we do in clinic and the work you do at home.
+In subsequent sessions your role as a parent will still be vital.
+It's often helpful having sessions with the parents, especially early-on in treatment, to ensure you as the parent are providing the appropriate support; and there is no conflict of interest between the work we do in clinic and the what you're doing at home.